CEI-lab/ece3400-2018/docs/lab4.md

   Given that the input to the VGA adapter is RGB 332.
 How can you convert (downsize) the pixel format from *Q2* to be accepted by the VGA module?

   #### *Q4:*
-  Now that you know the downsized memory per pixel (from Q3), we need to know how many of them we can fit in memory.
+  Now that you know the downsized memory per pixel (from Q3), you need to know how many you can fit in memory.
 Which of the predefined resolutions that the OV7670 supports provides the max amount of pixels in an image, given the constrained max size of the buffer (from *Q1*)?
 What's the size of the buffer?

   #### *Q5:*
   Using the Register Set table on pages 10-23 of the OV7670 datasheet, find the registers you will need to set to do the following: